Potential Buffer Overflows

 The following lines of code involve memory-unsafe functions that are vulnerable to buffer overflows:

-for ANY size buffer since it has no checks.scanf("%s", &buffer);
+gets(buffer);for ANY size buffer since it has no checks.scanf("%s", &buffer);again for any size buffer.strcpy(dest, src);when thedestbuffer is smaller than thesrcbuffer.

 Due to programmer error, the following functions can also be vulnerable to buffer overflows: